odb9402/jekyll-now/_posts/2018-01-08-ActivationFunctions.md

 \\
 Y=(W'(WX+B)+B')$$

-It make sense and we might already have saw for a long time since we met a concept of neural network or similar feed forward networks. . .
+It make sense and we might already have seen for a long time since we met a concept of neural network or similar feed forward networks. . .
 Except for activation function.
 If use activation function $f(X)$ after multiplication, the output $Y$ is : $Y=f(W'(f(WX) +B)) +B'$.
 Note that each neuron in neural network without activation function $f$, it is just repetition of multiplications and additions.

 ### It Is The Affine Transformation.
 I`m a noob and novice in linear algebra, but I know the **matrix-vector multiplication is a linear transform** of a vector.
 And linear transform is, moving my vector with some other linear space that has basis with row vectors in the matrix.
 For instance, we have an image in 2-Dimensional space, the transformation is just scaling up for some directions.
 An Image of IU, a most adorable Korean singer, will be linearly transformed: